SCORE1387/redis-samples/README.md

 A list is a series of ordered values.

-Put the new value at the end of the list
+Put the new value at the end of the list:
 ```
     RPUSH friends "Alice"
     RPUSH friends "Bob"
 ```

-Puts the new value at the start of the list
+Puts the new value at the start of the list:
 ```
     LPUSH friends "Sam"
 ```

-`LRANGE` gives a subset of the list.
+Get a subset of the list (`-1` means to retrieve elements until the end of the list):
 ```
     LRANGE friends 0 -1 => 1) "Sam", 2) "Alice", 3) "Bob"
     LRANGE friends 0 1 => 1) "Sam", 2) "Alice"
     LRANGE friends 1 2 => 1) "Alice", 2) "Bob"
 ```

-A value of -1 for the second parameter means to retrieve elements until the end of the list.

-Length of the list
+Length of the list:
 ```
     LLEN friends => 3
 ```

-Remove the first element from the list and returns it.
+Remove the first element from the list and returns it:
 ```
     LPOP friends => "Sam"
 ```

-Remove the last element from the list and returns it.
+Remove the last element from the list and returns it:
 ```
     RPOP friends => "Bob"
 ```